jakub-kocka/esp-gpio-tool/README.md

 3: [LEDC_SIG_OUT0, LEDC_SIG_OUT1, RMT_SIG_IN0]
 ```

-###### Peripheral Mode Selection
+##### Peripheral Mode Selection

 Some peripherals support changing modes of operation.
 The mode you select may require a different subset of the peripheral's pins.
 This helps the tool understand your needs and adjust its checks accordingly.

 To see a list of supported modes, check the datasheet of your selected chip.
 Alternatively, you can check the definition in the `esp_gpio_tool/targets/` folder.
 Here, you'll find your selected chip and can get a list of supported modes based on the peripheral.

-If you select a mode that the peripheral doesn't support, the checker won't consider the mode change.
+If you select a mode that the peripheral does not support, the checker will not consider the mode change.
 Instead, it will continue in its default state and provide a list of supported modes.

 Here's an example of a config file where the Quad mode of HSPI is selected: